luke-jj/themoviedb-downloader/README.md

 Pull the info about any movie in the themoviedb.org database in JSON format.

+Run `npm install` to install the node-fetch dep.

 Put your api key from themoviedb.org in a file named `api.json` like this:

 ```